Where To Go Eat & Drink & Enjoy Louisville

 Here’s where you can go eat, drink, and enjoy Louisville.
 I’m sure I left out a place or two, so just email me to remind me, and if you know of any cool places I should check out, just let me know.
 Thanks – Bernie

-When you’re planning your trip, keep in mind that there are bourbon tastings at each distillery, so getting a tour company to drive and remove that worry is the way to go.
-There are several good tour companies.
-Mint Julep Experiences has been around the longest specializing in the Bourbon Trail and crafting a tailored trip for you whether you need an SUV for a few people, or a bus for 22 people. check out their website at; www.mintjuleptours.com and call them direct at 502-583-1433.
+Mint Julep has been around the longest specializing in tailoring Bourbon Tours for groups and crafting visits whether you need an SUV for a few people, or a bus for 20. check out their website at; www.mintjuleptours.com and call them direct at 502-583-1433.
 They also offer tours of the distilleries in Tennessee through their Nashville location.

-Most all the major downtown hotels have a great bourbon bar, and you can check out the Urban Bourbon Trail for a complete list of places to visit that are guaranteed to have at least 50 bourbons on the back bar to choose from.
+Most all the major downtown hotels have a solid bourbon bar, and you can check out the Urban Bourbon Trail for a complete list of places to visit that are guaranteed to have at least 50 bourbons on the back bar to choose from.
 Their website is www.bourboncountry.com

 But here are some suggestions from my personal experience.
 I’ve broken it down by areas of town.
 No place on the list is more than just a few miles away from downtown hotels, which means you can take a Lyft or Uber and to most any of these places between 5 and 15 minutes!
 You can of course use the google machine to look up menus and prices before you go, so I don’t go in to that sort of detail here.

-PACE YOURSELVES: In Louisville you have to pace yourselves because the bars are open ‘til 4am every night, so it’s a marathon, not a sprint.
+When you’re planning your trip to Kentucky my advice is to PACE YOURSELVES: In Louisville you have to pace yourselves because the bars are open ‘til 4am every night, so it’s a marathon, not a sprint.
 Enjoy Louisville y’all!
 We are glad you are here.

 The Grady – 601W.
 Main Street –A Boutique Hotel that’s only a couple years old directly diagonally across the street from the EWBE.
 Nice bar in the basement. $289 to $329/night.